-The potential effect of climate change on our business future is discussed in two adaptation reports in 2011 and 2015.
-The first adaptation report (PDF 3.48 MB opens in new window) explains to government how we are preparing for a changing climate and sets out how we intend to manage material risks associated with climate change and outlines our partnership-based approach.
-Our second adaptation report (PDF 2.08 MB opens in new window), published in 2015, builds on this and reports progress on our actions.
+The potential effect of climate change on our business future is discussed in our adaptation reports.
+Our first adaptation report, published in 2011, explains to government how we are preparing for a changing climate and sets out how we intend to manage material risks associated with climate change and outlines our partnership-based approach.
+Our second adaptation report, published in 2015, builds on this and reports progress on our actions.

-As a first step to incorporate longer-term climate change impacts more explicitly in our corporate risk framework in Spring 2020 we screened all of our corporate risks for their vulnerability to climate change.
+As a first step to incorporate longer-term climate change impacts more explicitly in our corporate risk framework in Spring 2021, we screened all of our corporate risks for their vulnerability to climate change.
 This was a broadly qualitative analysis though it used projected changes for North West England at a global mean warming of 2°C and 4°C above pre-industrial levels from the UKCP18 Derived Projections of Future Climate over the UK, Met office.
-The following 7 risks were identified.
-While the most significant are all physical risks, transitional risks are also managed through our risk management framework.
+We have since benchmarked over 100 climate-sensitive risks to identify areas requiring further investigation.

-The next step which has recently begin is consider the corporate strategy, risks and opportunities under three RCP scenarios (2.5, 4.5 and 8.5) at 2050 and 2100.
-This is part of some companywide multifactor scenario analysis and strategic planning but the 3 future scenarios a differentiated by the 3 representative concentration pathways.
+The next step is to consider our corporate strategy, risks and opportunities under three climate change scenarios at 2050 and 2100.
+This is part of our company-wide multi-factor scenario analysis and strategic planning.
 This activity further raises the profile of climate change adaptation and allows the board enhanced insight into climate risks from within existing risk management processes.
 It will highlight where climate risks are not well understood or where existing controls are deemed inadequate to manage the risk in the long-term to allow corrective action to be taken.